 [A] Perform a Manual System Alignment

 If the Roll, Pitch and Heading offsets for the antenna and INS do not align during the automatic system alignment process, you must perform a manual system alignment for Roll and Pitch.

+Once the Roll and Pitch offset manual system alignment completes, the system will automatically perform an alignment of the Heading.
+This process may repeat until the differences between successive Heading alignment corrections are minimized.